Our Recipe for success

-Potentially, Merstham’s very own pay-as-you-feel café that diverts wasted (but perfectly edible) food from supermarkets, restaurants and other local businesses and channels it into the creation of hearty meals that are affordable for everyone.
+Potentially, Merstham’s very own community café that diverts wasted (but perfectly edible) food from supermarkets, restaurants and other local businesses and channels it into the creation of hearty meals that are affordable for everyone.
 Served up in an inclusive environment where anyone from the local community can walk in and feel welcome.
 Plus a cookery hub where local people can learn for themselves how to cook healthy food, without wasting food, and on a budget.

 Well that’s our vision.

 Those of us who are involved in this project so far feel it just makes sense.
 According to charity Love Food Hate Waste, 7.3 million tonnes of edible food were thrown away by households in 2015.
 The UK grocery supply chain wastes 1.9 million tonnes of food in an average year.
 Yet as our charity partners, Loveworks and MCFT, have seen, the number of people accessing food banks has been steadily increasing.
 In fact, Oxfam estimates that 500,000 people in this country are reliant on food parcels, while at least 4 million people are classed as in food poverty.